|POUNCE(1)||FreeBSD General Commands Manual||POUNCE(1)|

 the path starts with ‘

-are searched for in the same manner.
-Each option is placed on a line, and
+paths are searched for in the same manner.
+Each option is placed on a line,

-The options are listed below following their corresponding flags.
+ignored.
+The options are listed below following their corresponding

 The arguments are as follows: